johanjordaan/severe-weather-events-investigation/README.md

 ##      5      1      8     40      6 424665  11330      1      7
 ```

-The PROPDMGEXP variable should have only contained K(Thousands), M(Millions) and B(Billions) values.
-Since it contained other values this series nedded to be cleaned.

 ####Crop Damage Data Quality
+The CROPDMG variable contained no NA or negative values and required no cleanup.

 ```r
 sum(is.na(data$CROPDMG))